 Global circulation models all seem to agree that future temperatures will be higher but they differ on overall levels of precipitation.
 Some models suggest that the Northwest will be drier while others indicate more precipitation.
 But all the models predict less snow and more rain during winter months, resulting in a smaller spring snowpack.
 Winter electricity demands would decrease with warmer temperatures, easing the Northwest's generating requirements.
-In the summer, increased demands driven by air conditioning and irrigation loads would rise and exacerbate the already tight market for electricity resources.
+In the summer, demands driven by air conditioning and irrigation loads would rise and potentially force the region to compete with the Southwest for electricity resources.